 - Surveying the MOOC Landscape

 Research about MOOCs continues to accumulate.
 This article provides highlights from recent research from Harvard and MIT.
 The big headline is that, while MOOC enrollments are not accelerating at the pace they were in 2012 (dubbed “Year of the MOOC” by The New York Times), they are still growing, and the format seems to be evolving in distinct directions – one of which is serving the demand for continuing education.
-You can also download the report referenced in the article.

 - Pedagogy Of MOOCs And Benefits For Modern Professionals